oneoffcoder/books/sphinx/python-dothis/source/concurrent-interpreterpoolexecutor.rst

 In Python 3.14 and later, consider ``InterpreterPoolExecutor`` when you want isolated workers without jumping straight to process management.

+It gives you a higher-level API that matches the rest of ``concurrent.futures`` while taking advantage of subinterpreters as they mature.
+The main benefit is clearer intent and less custom orchestration code, not that it replaces every process-based workload.

 .. note::

    Python 3.14+